|

 is rooted in an originally poetic description of the Flood, as a battle between

-God on one side and the dinosaurs and the sea on the other.
+God on one side and dinosaur-like creatures and the sea on the other.
 While the references to Rahab are the

-closest the Bible comes to the pagan myth, these still have a poetic,
+closest the Bible comes to the pagan myth, in the Bible they still have a poetic,

 connected with the Flood (see the other Rahab passages below).